BYU-CS465/software-security/race/README.md

 to run a fixed version of the program.
 This version uses a mutex to ensure that the TOCTOU vulnerability no longer exists.

+The code in `inventory-monitor` shows a monitor-like way of organizing mutexes.